 It’s not a good idea to open too many lines of credit at once, especially if you don’t have a long credit history.
-This behavior indicates lenders that you have financial problems and you’re desperately seeking money to solve them.
+This behavior indicates lenders that you have financial problems, and you’re desperately seeking money to solve them.

 3. Closing an account

-When you do so you reduce the total amount of credit available to you, and this affects your credit use rate.
-Also, your financial history can be compromised if you close off old accounts because these can prove that you have been financially responsible with your payments for a long period of time.
+When you do so, you reduce the total amount of credit available to you, and this affects your credit use rate.
+Also, your financial history can be compromised if you close off old accounts because these can prove that you have been financially responsible with your payments for an extended period.

 4. Avoiding credit

 The good news is you don’t need to overspend or fall into debt to build your financial history.
-If you use a credit card for some of your monthly expenses, like your phone, gas or food, and if you pay them on time, this will build your credit history.
+If you use a credit card for some of your monthly expenses, like your phone, gas, or food, and if you pay them on time, this will build your credit history.

 5. Depending exclusively on your credit cards

-Those with auto loans, mortgages and other types of debt get a higher score than those who only use credit cards.
+Those with auto loans, mortgages, and other types of debt get a higher score than those who only use credit cards.
 This is because 10% of your credit score depends on different lines of credit since this information is used by lenders to know you’re capable of managing several types of credit simultaneously.

 6. Ignoring your credit reports

 Annualcreditreport.com is a website where you can request your report from the three credit bureaus in the US, at no cost.
 If you find inconsistencies when reading your report, you must report them to the Bureau of your choice.

 It takes time to get a good credit score.
-Make sure you don’t spoil your credit score making any of the mistakes above.
+Make sure you don’t spoil your credit score, making any of the mistakes above.